Ke'Bryan Hayes Player Props: Pirates vs. Mets

 Ke'Bryan Hayes At The Plate

-- Hayes is batting .266 with 15 doubles, five triples, four home runs and 15 walks.
+- Hayes is hitting .262 with 15 doubles, five triples, four home runs and 15 walks.

-- Hayes enters this game on a eight-game hitting streak.
-Over the course of his last outings, he's hitting .591.
+- Hayes has picked up a hit in 64.4% of his 59 games this year, with more than one hit in 28.8% of those games.

-- In 6.9% of his games this season, he has hit a home run, and 1.6% of his trips to the plate.
+- Looking at the 59 games he has played this season, he's went deep in four of them (6.8%), and in 1.6% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.